 Web applications are business strategies and policies implemented on the Web through the use of User, Business, and Data services.
 These tools are where the future lies.
-In this article, I’ll take you through the essential phases in the life cycle of a web application project, explain what options you have, and help you formulate a plan for successful web application endeavors of your own.
-First, though, let’s take a brief overview of what web applications are.
+In this article, I’ll take you through the essential phases in the life cycle of a web application project, explain what options you have, and help you formulate a plan for successful web application endeavours of your own.
+First, though, let’s take a brief overview of what web application development is?

 Who Needs Web Applications and Why?

 Many entities require applications for the web – one example would be business-to-business interaction.
 Many companies in the world today demand to do business with each other over secure and private networks.
 This process is becoming increasingly popular with a lot of overseas companies that outsource projects to each other.
 From the simple process of transferring funds into a bank account to deploying a large scale web services network that updates pricing information globally, the adoption of a web application infrastructure is vital for many businesses.